 Under the Quarantine Act, the federal government could make certain vaccines mandatory for travellers to Canada.
 The government could do this to prevent a communicable disease from entering the country or to avoid its rapid spread.

 A public health emergency has been in effect in Quebec since March 13, 2020 due to the COVID-19 pandemic.

-For now, the Quebec government has announced that the COVID-19 vaccination will not be mandatory for the general public, even though it has the power to do so under the Public Health Act.
+The Quebec government has not made COVID-19 vaccination mandatory for the general public, even though it has the power to do so under the Public Health Act.

 To learn more about the COVID-19 vaccination campaign, visit the website of the Quebec government.